Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLERemoteCharacteristic.rst

 NA

 .. note :: If the data buffer contains less data than requested, it will only read the available number of bytes of data.

-  “BLERemoteCharacteristic.h” must be included to use the class function.
+"BLERemoteCharacteristic.h" must be included to use the class function.

 **BLERemoteCharacteristic::enableNotifyIndicate**
 -------------------------------------------------